xiaoyang-sde/knowledge-base/docs/computer-systems/05-linking.md

 - `.symtab`: The symbol table with information about functions and global variables that are defined and referenced in the program.
 - `.rel.text`: The list of locations in the `.text` section that will need to be modified when the linker combines the file with others.
 Any instruction that calls an external function or reference a global variable should be modified.
 - `.rel.data`: Relocation information for any global variables that are referenced or defined by the module.
 Any global variable whose initial value is the address of a global variable or external function should be modified.
-- `.debug`: The debugging symbol table with entires for local variables, typedefs, global variables, and original C source file.
+- `.debug`: The debugging symbol table with entries for local variables, typedefs, global variables, and original C source file.
 - `.line`: The mapping between line numbers in the original C source file and machine code instructions in the `.text` section.
 - `.strtab`: The string table (a sequence of null-terminated character strings) for the symbol tables in the `symtab` and `.debug` section, and the section names in the section headers.
 - Section header table: The locations and sizes of the various sections.